 Northwestern's economics community extends far beyond the department's 45 professors.
 Economists are also faculty members in the J.L.
 Kellogg School of Management, which has been ranked number one among business schools by Business Week and the Economist, and in other schools.

-Within the Department, there are several research centers that support seminar series, organize conferences, and provide students with support in the form of research assistantships.
-These centers are:
+There are several research centers that support seminar series, organize conferences, and provide students with support in the form of research assistantships.

 - Center for Applied Microeconomics